Add Applications to Password Safe

 Now that the application is configured, the application must be associated with a managed account.

 - In the console, click Managed Accounts.

-- On the Managed Accounts page, select the managed account, and then click the More Options icon, and select Edit Account.
+- On the Managed Accounts page, click the vertical ellipsis for the managed account, and then select Edit Account.

 - In the Edit Managed Account pane, scroll down to Applications and click + to expand the Applications section.

 - From the drop-down list, select the applications, and then click Update Account.

 You can select the application by editing the managed account.
 For more information about managed accounts settings, please see Add a Managed System Manually.